lexibank/tlopo/out/vol2/chapter9.md

 PT:     E. Mekeo          a-ŋani            ‘yesterday’
 ```

-The term below is clearly the same root as &ast;Rapi/&ast;Rapi-Rapi ‘late afternoon and evening, from about 3 p.m. to sunset’ (p.313).
+The term below is clearly the same root as _&ast;Rapi_/_&ast;Rapi-Rapi_ ‘late afternoon and evening, from about 3 p.m. to sunset’ (p.313).
 I have placed a question mark against the reconstructed gloss below, as it is not attested in the data.
 However, the gloss ‘yesterday’ is presumably the result of extension of meanings denoting ‘last evening’.
-Nuclear Polynesian languages reflect an unexplained innovation whereby &ast;qa-na-api became &ast;qa- na-napi.
+Nuclear Polynesian languages reflect an unexplained innovation whereby _&ast;qa-na-api_ became _&ast;qa-na-napi_.

 <table>
 <tr>